scy-phy/droneDeprivation/README.md

 contains the ardupilot modified firmware sources for hardware evaluation

 ## IEMI testbed folder
-contains the sources for IEMI injection on the the I2C testbed
+contains the sources for IEMI injection on the I2C testbed including  Figure 7 and Figure 12

 ## local attack testbed folder
-contains the sources for local injection on the the I2C testbed
+contains the sources for local injection on the I2C testbed including Figure 5

 ## crazyflie folder
-contains the real time visualization library of crazyflie sensor readings
+contains the real-time visualization library of crazyflie sensor readings

 ## crazyflie_firmware folder
-contains the modified crazyflie firmware sources for hardware evaluation
+contains the modified crazyflie firmware sources for hardware evaluation as seen in the video

 ## data_analysis folder
-contains the scripts and the data logs for the evaluation
+contains the scripts and the data logs for the evaluation including Figure 8, Table 2, Table 3, Table 4, Table 5, Figure 13

 ## detection_eval folder
-constrains the data and scripts for the comparison with prior work detectors
+constrains the data and scripts for the comparison with prior work detectors including the reulsts of Section 7.1

 ## attack synthesis folder
-contains the code for the attack synthesis framework
+contains the code for the attack synthesis framework including Figure 10 and Figure 11

 When using the code or the data please cite our work